 - a.
-A minimum of three written examinations shall be conducted in each subject during an academic year and the average marks of the two best performances shall be taken into consideration for the award of internal assessment marks.
+A minimum of three written examinations shall be conducted for Forensic Medicine & Community Medicine during this academic year and the average Internal Assessment exam marks will be considered for University Examinations.
 Assignments completed by candidates as home work or vacation work may also be considered. - b.
+A minimum of one written examinations shall be conducted for Ophthalmology & ENT during this academic year and the remaining two written examinations shall be conducted during Final year MBBS Part II and the average Internal Assessment exam marks will be considered for University Examinations. - c.
 A minimum of three practical / clinical examinations shall be conducted in each subject during an academic year and the average marks of the two best performances shall be taken into consideration for the award of internal assessment marks.
-Mark awarded for maintenance of records & log books shall be included in the internal assessment of practical / clinical performance. - c.
-A failed candidate in any subject shall be provided an opportunity to improve his / her internal assessment marks by conducting retests in theory and practical separately and the average of theory and practical shall be considered for improvement. - d.
-The internal assessment marks awarded both in written and practical / clinical separately shall be submitted to the University endorsed by the head of the institution at least fifteen days prior to the commencement of the theory examinations. - e.
+Mark awarded for maintenance of records & log books shall be included in the internal assessment of practical / clinical performance. - d.
+A failed candidate in any subject shall be provided an opportunity to improve his / her internal assessment marks by conducting retests in theory and practical separately and the average of theory and practical shall be considered for improvement. - e.
+The internal assessment marks awarded both in written and practical / clinical separately shall be submitted to the University endorsed by the head of the institution at least fifteen days prior to the commencement of the theory examinations. - f.
 A candidate should obtain a minimum of 50 % of marks in internal assessment in a subject to be permitted to appear for the University examination in that subject.
 For this purpose the candidate has to obtain a minimum of 40 % of marks in theory and practical / clinical separately.